A Brightwell-Winkler type characterisation of NU graphs: Shortest Path Reconfiguration

 \item In \cite{GKL} it was shown that a hypercube is $\SP$-trivial.
 (It was shown that $\RSP$ can be solved in polynomial time, but the algorithm shows the graph is $\SP$-trivial.)
 A hypercube is a \kNU[3] graph, so we recover this result.

 \item In \cite{GKL} it was shown, more generally, that any graph with a so-called triangle property is $\SP$-trivial.
 The triangle property is equivalent to the omission of certain critical tree obstructions with three leaves.
-So their proof actually shows that \kNU[3] graphs are $\SP$-trivial.
-This class of graphs is incomparable with the class of $\NU$ graphs. \end{itemize}
+This class of graphs is incomparable with the class of $\NU$ graphs, but contains the class of \kNU[3] graphs, so their proof also shows that \kNU[3] graphs are $\SP$-trivial. \end{itemize}

-All results mentioned from \cite{Bonsma13} and \cite{GKL} come with polynomial time algorithms for finding the the shortest reconfiguration path between two shortest paths.
-Though we find the shortest path between two shortest paths in an $\NU$ graph in polynomial time in Corollary \ref{cor:polynomial}, this does not find a shortest reconfiguraton path.
-Likley the path can be greedily resolved to find one.
-A proof of this would be interesting.
+All results mentioned from \cite{Bonsma13} and \cite{GKL} come with algorithms, polynomial in $|V(H)|$, for finding the shortest path in $\SP(H,u,v)$ between two vertices.
+Though we find the shortest path between them in $\Hom(P_d,H;p)$ in polynomial time if $H$ is $\NU$ this does not find a shortest path between them in $\Col(P_d,H;p)$.
+Doing this would be interesting.